 We will countersign your participation agreement and will send a link you can use to register your organization with InCommon.

 See the fee schedule - there is a one-time registration fee and an annual fee.

 - The one-time registration fee covers the costs of vetting your organization, and identity proofing your executive and administrator.

 - The annual fee supports the ongoing operations of the federation.
-Annual fees are prorated for the first year of participation, based on the quarter in which an organization joins the federation.
+Annual fees are prorated on a daily basis in the first year, based on the day and month in which a participant joins.

 5. Register Your Executive and Administrator for Identity Verification

 Use the registration link that you received to:

 - Pay the one-time $700 registration fee by credit card.

 - Submit the names of individuals to fill InCommon-related roles:

 - Administrator (We will identity-proof this person for security)